hellerve/ptolemy/README.md

 are rather simple, though.
 I think the mixing of strategies to achieve maximum performance sounds like a hard optimization to get right but worth its while.

+* [Do Be Do Be Do](https://arxiv.org/pdf/1611.09259v1.pdf) by **Sam Lindley et al.** (2016)

+Frank is certainly an interesting language.
+I am not quite sure I understand all of its semantics and implications, though.
+Especially the explanation of Core Frank left me not quite satisfied, but that might just be me and my personal problems with the notation again.
+Might have to give that one another read if I want to go deeper into effects languages.

 ## Recreational